oclockvn/oclockvn.github.io/readme.md

 to serve the drafts, add option `--drafts`.

-There is another way to start server:
+There is another way to start the server:

 ```
 bundle exec jekyll serve --watch --drafts